 To ensure the result meets your expectations, it’s important to consider six basic recommendations when preparing the Brief.

-1. One lighting setup for the entire range
+One lighting setup

 Budget is something that can and should be discussed — I’m always open to conversation.
 In most cases, it’s possible to offer a simpler yet equally effective solution tailored to a specific task.